 Explanation: Neither the project site nor any of the surrounding lands are zoned as forest land.
-The proposed project would therefore have no impact on forest or timber land.
+The proposed project would, therefore, have no impact on forest or timber land.
 There would be no impact.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact d) Result in the loss of forest land or conver land to a non-forest use? ion of forest X
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact d) Result in the loss of forest land or conversion of forest land to a non-forest use?
+X